-- to reduce our operational carbon footprint by 25% from 2019 to end of 2025 by transitioning our fleet to electrical vehicles, which would put us on track to support Liberty Global's Science Based Targets initiative (SBTi) approved target of achieving a 50% operational carbon footprint energy reduction by 2030; - to support investments in renewable energy and carbon reduction from the atmosphere by achieving operations that are net zero by the end of 2025 through sourcing 100% of our electricity from renewable energy and investing in carbon removal and offsetting schemes for our remaining carbon emissions; - to work with our supply chain to reduce carbon emissions, with a particular focus on the lifecycle impact of our products, in order to support Liberty Global's SBTi approved target to reduce its scope 3 emissions by 50% from 2019 to the end of 2030; - to support the decarbonization of the U.K. economy by providing connectivity to underpin a low-carbon digital transformation, to support the roll out of on-street electric vehicle charging through the "Liberty Charge" joint venture and to utilise our TV platform and partnerships to amplify and encourage the streaming of engaging climate-related content; and - to abide by our operational commitment to implement science-based targets on climate in accordance with the Responsible Media Form's Media Climate Pact, that we became a signatory to in November 2020.
+- to reduce our operational carbon footprint by 25% from 2019 to end of 2025 by transitioning our fleet to electrical vehicles ("EV").
+In 2021, we announced the start of our EV transition with an initial order for 280 vehicles and plans to install EV charging points in fleet drivers' homes.
+We also delivered a 15% reduction in location-based operational emissions and 24% in market-based operational emissions between 2020 and 2021; - to support investments in renewable energy and carbon reduction from the atmosphere by achieving operations that are net zero by the end of 2025 by continuing to source 100% of our electricity from renewable energy and exploring carbon removal and offsetting schemes for our remaining carbon emissions;

+- to work with our supply chain with a particular focus on the lifecycle impact of our products to reduce scope 3 carbon emissions by 50% from 2019 by the end of 2030; - to support the decarbonisation of the U.K. economy by providing connectivity to underpin a low-carbon digital transformation, to support the roll out of on-street EV charging through the "Liberty Charge" joint venture and to utilise our TV platform and partnerships to amplify and encourage the streaming of engaging climate-related content; and - to abide by our operational commitment to implement science-based targets on climate in accordance with the Responsible Media Form's Media Climate Pact, that we became a signatory to in November 2020.